 Whether you’re applying for a personal loan, a mortgage or even just trying to rent an apartment, your credit history will almost certainly come into play.

-Lenders often consider your credit history when you apply for a loan.
+Lenders often consider your credit history when you apply for an instant approval personal loan.
 It’s simply part of their decision-making process and gives them an insight into you as a borrower.
 From this, they can determine if they should extend credit to you.

 If in the past, you’ve made repayments on time and been consistent and reliable in paying off your debts, then lenders may consider approving you.